oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

 .. begin_all_products

-Once the All Products page has been enabled in the system configuration :ref:`globally <sys--conf--commerce--catalog--special-pages--global>` or :ref:`per website <sys--conf--commerce--catalog--special-pages--website>`, you can add it as a part of your web catalog.
+Once the All Products page has been enabled in the system configuration :ref:`globally <sys--conf--commerce--catalog--special-pages--global>` or :ref:`per website <sys--conf--commerce--catalog--special-pages--website>`, you can add it as part of your web catalog.

 .. note:: Please note that it is recommended to enable the All Products page exclusively for *small catalogs* with no more than a few hundred products, otherwise browser performance might be affected.